THE 2017 JUDGES

 David Kiu is Vice President, Corporate Affairs, Asia-Pacific, Middle East and North Africa at Mars, Inc. Prior to this he was Vice-President, Global Sustainable Business and Communications at Unilever.
 In this role, he led corporate communications, internal communications, external affairs and sustainability for Unilever across Asia as well as for global customer development.
 David is also the global lead for embedding sustainable business in Unilever’s geographic markets.
 David has also previously been a member of the Unilever Global Markets Executive led by the COO, as well as led Global Communications Capabilities where he was responsible for developing talent, professional skills and leadership in the function globally.
 David’s career history includes leadership roles in communications and public affairs in FMCG and in political risk advisory and consulting.
 He has led numerous projects with Fortune 100 companies in energy, telecoms and financial services.
 He began his career in public service.
 David read Politics, Philosophy and Economics at St. John’s College, Oxford and has a Masters degree in International Relations from the London School of Economics.

-Jonathan Kushner was named Kreab’s Managing Partner Asia in January 2016 following three years heading Kreab’s Tokyo office.
-He now focuses on leading the firm’s activities across Asia, overseeing the Tokyo, Singapore, Beijing and Hong Kong offices.
+Jonathan Kushner is vice president of the communications division of McDonald’s (Japan).
+Prior to this he was Kreab’s Managing Partner Asia following three years heading Kreab’s Tokyo office.
+He focused on leading the firm’s activities across Asia, overseeing the Tokyo, Singapore, Beijing and Hong Kong offices.
 He specializes in corporate and crisis communications, financial PR, and public affairs.

 In addition, Jonathan is vice president of the American Chamber of Commerce in Japan (ACCJ), where he has served in various leadership positions, and has joined the Asia Pacific Council of American Chambers of Commerce (APCAC) on doorknocks and advocacy activities.